eher90/NumTLib/README.md

 ## Overview
 NumTLib is a Python based library that is designed for numerous number theory operations.
 Whether you're a mathematician, computer scientist, or enthusiast, this library provides a set of functions to work with prime numbers, modular arithmetic, and other essential number theory concepts.

+So far, NumTLib provides the following features:
+- Eucledian Algorithm

 ## Documentation
 WIP